kosovac-mateja/AOR2_lab3/README.md

 The following automatons are included in this project:

-- 1-Bit Predictor
+- 1-Bit Automaton
-- 2-Bit Predictors (4 types)
+- 2-Bit Automatons (4 types)
-- 3-Bit Automatons
+- 3-Bit Automaton